teslamotors/kafka-helmsman/README.md

 ## Java

 Kafka Helmsman is built and tested using Java 17.
+Bazel hermetically fetches a Java 17 distribution and uses it to compile the code and run tests.
+User environments only require the minimum Java version required for running Bazel itself (currently Java 8).

 ### Dependencies